-4.9 Exposure in respect of bonds guaranteed by Public Financial Institutions (PFIs)
+4.11 Exposure in respect of bonds guaranteed by Public Financial Institutions (PFIs)

-- 4.9.1 The investments made by the banks in the bonds and debentures of corporates which are guaranteed by a PFI listed in the Annexure 2, will be treated as an exposure of the bank on the PFI and not on the corporate.
+4.11.1 The investments made by the banks in the bonds and debentures of corporates which are guaranteed by a PFI listed in the Annex 2, will be treated as an exposure of the bank on the PFI and not on the corporate.
 Guarantees issued by a PFI to the bonds of the corporates will be treated as an exposure of the PFI to the corporate whereas the exposure of the bank on the PFI guaranteeing the corporate bond will be to the extent of 100 per cent of the bank's investment.
-Initially, such exposures of the PFI to the corporate were required to be reckoned to the extent of 50 per cent of the value of such guarantees, being non-funded exposure, but with effect from April 1, 2003, such exposure are also required to be reckoned at 100 per cent of the value of such guarantees. - 4.9.2 The PFIs are also required to take into account the overall exposure of the guaranteed unit to the financial system before guaranteeing the bonds / debentures.
+Initially, such exposures of the PFI to the corporate were required to be reckoned to the extent of 50 per cent of the value of such guarantees, being non-funded exposure, but with effect from April 1, 2003, such exposure are also required to be reckoned at 100 per cent of the value of such guarantees.

+4.11.2 The PFIs are also required to take into account the overall exposure of the guaranteed unit to the financial system before guaranteeing the bonds / debentures.

-4.10 Treatment of loans granted by the FIs against the guarantee of banks infrastructure projects in favour of other lending institutions provided the bank issuing the guarantee takes a funded share in the infrastructure project at least to the extent of five per cent of the project cost and undertakes normal credit appraisal, monitoring and follow up of the project.
-For the purpose of exposure norms, the entire loan transaction should be reckoned as an exposure on the borrowing entity and not on the bank guaranteeing the loan, so as to correctly reflect the degree of credit concentration.
-In case the funded facility is by way of a term loan, the level of exposure should be reckoned, as indicated below:
+4.12 Treatment of loans granted by the FIs against the guarantee of banks

+- 4.12.1 The banks have been permitted to extend guarantees in respect of infrastructure projects in favour of other lending institutions provided the bank issuing the guarantee takes a funded share in the infrastructure project at least to the extent of five per cent of the project cost and undertakes normal credit appraisal, monitoring and follow up of the project.
+For the purpose of exposure norms, the entire loan transaction should be reckoned as an exposure on the borrowing entity and not on the bank guaranteeing the loan, so as to correctly reflect the degree of credit In case the funded facility is by way of a term loan, the concentration. level of exposure should be reckoned, as indicated below: - Before commencement of disbursement, the exposure would be the sanctioned limit or the extent up to which the FI has entered into commitment with the borrowing entity in terms of the agreement, as the case may be; - After commencement of disbursement, the exposure would be the aggregate of the outstanding amount plus the undisbursed or undrawn commitment.